Third Energy UK

 In October 2017 Third Energy said it planned to carry out five fracks by December at the Kirby Misperton site.
-On 12 October, the Environment Agency announced it had approved Third's hydraulic fracturing plan for the KM8 well, which was originally drilled in 2013 (see controversies section below).
+The Environment Agency announced on 12 October it had approved Third's hydraulic fracturing plan for the KM8 well, which was originally drilled in 2013 (see controversies section below).

 The fracking plan states that 'a summary report will also be made available within 2-4 weeks of completion of operations and demobilisation'.
 And that: